 Alberta is Canada’s fourth largest province by area.
 Named for Princess Louise Caroline Alberta, the daughter of Queen Victoria, it’s a province that begs to be explored.
-From north to south it’s a distance of over 1,200 kilometres – as the crow flies, so it’s impossible to see all but a small section of the province if you only have a few days.
+From north to south it’s over 1,200 kilometres long and that’s as the crow flies.
+It’s impossible to see all but a small section of the province if you only have a few days.

 Alberta boasts a diverse landscape.
 The Rocky Mountains are justifiably the most famous and visited feature of the province but the badlands with their wildly eroded rock formations are also worth of a trip.
 The prairies have their own beauty, but it’s more subtle and not appreciated by everyone.